-- > Examples of prioritization: - High Cases/allegations having the greatest program impact which would include: patient abuse or harm, multi-state fraud, high dollar impact of potential overpayment, likelihood for an increase in the amount of fraud or enlargement of a pattern, cases with an active payment suspension, etc. - Medium Cases/allegations not at the level of a high priority, may be a case active with law enforcement or regulatory agency and SIU told to stand down, cases in recovery status, multiple complaints against subject but lower dollars involved, etc. - Low Cases/allegations not at the level of a high or medium priority, may be low dollars involved and had no or few prior complaints, etc. All cases being prepared for closure should be a low priority.
+- Triage and Prioritize.
+The SIU team preliminarily assesses the matter and enters the case priority in our case tracking system to pursue the cases with the highest impact of potential FWA. - Examples of prioritization: - High: Cases/allegations having the greatest program impact, including patient abuse or harm, multi-state fraud, high-dollar impact of potential overpayment, likelihood for an increase in the amount of fraud or enlargement of a pattern, cases with an active payment suspension, etc. - Medium: Cases/allegations not at the level of a high priority, may be a case active with law enforcement or regulatory agency and SIU told to stand down, cases in recovery status, multiple complaints against subject but lower dollars involved, etc. - Low: Cases/allegations not at the level of a high or medium priority, may be low dollars involved and had no or few prior complaints, etc. All cases being prepared for closure should be a low priority.